Monday, September 25, 2023

 These fish like to pick on other fish by nipping at their fins and generally acting like they own the place.
 This isn’t just the boys; even the girl Rosetail Bettas are feistier than other types of Bettas.

-So, if you’re thinking of getting a Rosetail Betta, you need to plan carefully.
+If you’re thinking of getting a Rosetail Betta, you need to plan carefully.
 It’s a good idea to give them a lot of space to swim and maybe even keep them in their own tank to avoid fights.
 This is not just to keep other fish safe, but also because a stressed Rosetail Betta might get sick more easily.

 dumbo rosetail betta